Josh Cribbs

-Joshua Cribbs (born June 9, 1983) is an American former football player who was a return specialist and wide receiver in the National Football League (NFL).
-He played college football for Kent State University, and was signed by the Cleveland Browns as an undrafted free agent in 2005.
-He has tied the NFL career record with eight kickoff returns for touchdowns, and also the NFL record with two kickoffs of 100 yards or more returned for touchdowns in a single game.
-He has also played for the New York Jets, Oakland Raiders and Indianapolis Colts.
+Joshua Cribbs (born June 9, 1983) is an American former professional football player who was a wide receiver and return specialist in the National Football League (NFL).
+He played college football for the Kent State Golden Flashes and was signed by the Cleveland Browns as an undrafted free agent after the 2005 NFL draft.
+Cribbs is tied for the second-most NFL career record with eight kickoff returns for touchdowns, and also the NFL record with two kickoffs of 100 yards or more returned for touchdowns in a single game.
+He has also played for the New York Jets, the Oakland Raiders and the Indianapolis Colts.
 He was most recently a special teams coaching intern for the Cleveland Browns.

-High school career
+Early life

 Cribbs played quarterback at Dunbar High School in Washington, D.C.
 As a senior in the 2000 season, he was named a first-team All-Met selection by the Washington Post.
 While attending, he was teammates with future San Francisco 49ers tight end Vernon Davis.
 Cribbs played and lettered in baseball, swimming, and basketball in addition to football.

 During Cribbs' time at Dunbar, the Crimson Tide won three consecutive DCIAA football titles.
 In his senior season, Cribbs completed 130-of-277 passes for 2,022 yards, nine touchdowns and five interceptions.
-In the 2000 Turkey Bowl (DCIAA Championship game played the morning of Thanksgiving), he led Dunbar to a 35-12 victory over the Ballou Knights.
-Two second-half touchdowns thrown by Cribbs were key to the Crimson Tide's victory over Ballou—one of which was caught by then Dunbar sophomore tight end Vernon Davis.
+In the 2000 Turkey Bowl (DCIAA Championship game played the morning of Thanksgiving), he led Dunbar to a 35–12 victory over the Ballou Knights.
+Two second-half touchdowns thrown by Cribbs were key to the Crimson Tide's victory over Ballou—one of which was caught by then-Dunbar sophomore tight end Vernon Davis.